What is Lock Picking?

 Commonly Use Tools and Equipment

-There are different tools that you will need to pick different kinds of locks.
-But some fundamental tools are necessary to start the process of picking.
+You will need different tools to pick different kinds of locks.
+However, some fundamental tools are necessary to start the process of picking.
 Here is a list of some of the most common tools required for opening the most common locks-

 - Torque wrench or tension wrench